We have all no doubt come across people that just want a quick fix, but others have a very valid reason to choose the head collar.

 The flat collar can also be a second trigger.
 The throat is very vulnerable, its a place where if attacked, a good bite can cause a a large and fast blood loss, that will weaken and bring down.

 Even historic paintings have images of dogs used for guarding livestock, that have broad leather collars with spikes, to protect their throats in case of attack by wolves or bears.

-Anyone who’s grabbed a collar of dogs sizing each other up, will have experienced this act as a trigger to fly. no wonder pressure on the collar can be a second trigger to a dog already in a heightened state.
+Anyone who’s grabbed a collar of dogs sizing each other up, will have experienced this act as the trigger to fly.
+No wonder pressure on the collar can be a second trigger to a dog already in a heightened state.

 However much we are proactive, careful, grow eyes in the back of our heads, work to keep our reactive dogs under threshold, un triggered and in the space they need, life happens, and we need to manage that in the best way we can.

 Dogs have seven cervical vertebrae in the neck, the spinal cord passes through the column in the centre of each vertebrae, this cord carries messages from the brain to the rest of the body, when dogs pull or lunge against a collar, as a triggered dog might, they can cause a lot of damage.

 “Eye and ear problems may also be related to pulling on the leash” writes Dr. Peter Dobias, DVM.
 “My experience is that pulling decreases the energy and lymphatic flow to the head, which leads to ear and eye conditions”

 Most people do not know that leashes and collars can cause so many problems.